VP010604/RecipeRatingPredictor/README.md

 Alternate Hypothesis: The accuracy of short recipes will be higher than the accuracy of longer recipes in our model.

 Test Stat: Since we want to see which group is favored in this case, we will use a difference of accuracies (short time - high time) as our test statistic and a p-value of 0.01 to be certain.

+The resultant graph of the perumtation test is below:

+<iframe
+  src="assets/plot8.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 Results:  We ended with an observed accuracy difference of 0.04 which displayed a p_value of 0.0.
 As a result, we can reasonably reject our null hypothesis and say that our model is very likely an unfair model with a bias towards shorter recipes.

 This marks the end of Section 8 - Fairness Analysis.